-Note: You will need a free Wilderness Permit to hike inside the Sheep Mountain Wilderness.
+Note: You will need a free Wilderness Permit to hike inside the Sheep Mountain Wilderness to the Bridge to Nowhere.
 You can obtain one at any manned ranger station or visitor center in the Angeles National Forest / San Gabriel Mountains National Monument or at a self-service registry at the trailhead.

 A few notes on this trail before you decide to venture here.
 First, although you can hike this year-round, there are different precautions you should take depending on when you want to hike here.
 During the cooler winter months, expect water levels to be significantly higher and crossings to be more difficult.
 Also, if there is even a slight chance of a storm coming through the area, we recommend postponing your trip.
 This canyon has a long and storied history of deadly and destructive flash floods and you do not want to be here when that water comes barreling down this narrow canyon.
 If you hike in the warmer months, carry LOTS of drinking water and be sure you stop to eat snacks along the way.
 There is almost no shade and the trail – with its numerous boulder hops and crossings – is deceptively exhausting.